cs3216/cs3216.github.io/website/coursework/product-design/index.md

 The features you pick should answer why they are necessary and how they reinforce your business idea.
 You should focus on quality and on the impact each feature will bring.
 Products are not successful just because of the number of features they have.

-In general, remember that you are building a Minimum Viable Product (MVP)[^1].
+In general, remember that you are building a [Minimum Viable Product (MVP)](https://blog.ycombinator.com/minimum-viable-product-process/).
 The goal is not to build a complete feature set of the product; instead, the number of features should be just enough to test out your idea and validate that it is worth executing.

 A good example is Instagram.
 They hit 100k users in a week without features such as hashtags or explore.
 Check out their [product timeline](https://en.wikipedia.org/wiki/Timeline_of_Instagram).